gleanerio/gleaner/docs/runningGleaner.md

 # Gleaner getting started

+A video of this guide is available at: https://vimeo.com/372081748

 This guide is intended to walk through getting started with Gleaner in the easier manner.
 It is not the only way to use this program and may not be the best way for your environment or use case.
 However, it will give a general overview and many of the points here are common across all the ways to use this program.

 First, what is Gleaner.
 Gleaner is a tool for extracting structured data on the web from a set of define providers.
 It is not a web crawler and will not follow links in the pages it access.
 It use a sitemap file created by a provider which is a set of URLs to resources Gleaner will visit.
 Gleaner then extracts the structured data from the web represented by JSON-LD.
 Some readers will note there are others ways, like RDFA, to represent this data on a web site.
 Gleaner only looks for JSON-LD at this time.